 You will find key differences between English Language at GCSE and A-level and the progression can be quite challenging.
-AS English Language is quite scientific and full of complex new terminology but is fascinating in its range of topics and its relevance to our modern world.
+A Level English Language is quite scientific and full of complex new terminology but is fascinating in its range of topics and its relevance to our modern world.

 Component Weighting Assessment

-Component 1: vveigning

-Component 1: 40%
+Component 1: 2 hours 30 mins

 Language, the 40% • 100 marks

 Individual and Society Section A - 70 marks

-Written Paper Section B - 30 marks
+144 tu B Section B - 30 marks

+Written Paper

-Component 2: 2 hours 30 mins
+Component 2: 400/ 2 hours 30 mins

 Language Diversity 40% • 100 marks

 and Change Section A - 30 marks

-Section B - 70 marks
+Written Paper Section B - 70 marks

-Written Paper - Coulon B 10 marks

 Component 3: • 100 marks

-· 20%
+20% 100 mane

 Non-exam Investigation - 50%

 assessment

 A language investigation (2,000 words excluding data)

 Students ask their own question about language, devise a method to collect the data and write a report on their findings.

 Original Writing and Commentary - 50%

 Students produce a piece of original writing on one of the following (750 words)

 The power of persuasion

 The power of storytelling

 The power of information

 A reflective commentary (750 words)